Wilde Lake High School

+Public high school in Columbia, Maryland, U.S.

-Wilde Lake High School is a secondary school located at the village of Wilde Lake in Columbia, Maryland, United States.
+Wilde Lake High School is a public high school located at the village of Wilde Lake in Columbia, Maryland, United States.
 It is one of the 13 public high schools in Howard County.

 The school is centrally located in Howard County, and its district borders that of River Hill High School, Marriotts Ridge High School, Centennial High School, Howard High School, Oakland Mills High School, and Atholton High School.

 History

 Bids were requested by January 1970 for a 1,350-seat school to be built for an estimated US$2.6 million.
 Opened in 1971 as a model school for the nation, it was Columbia's first high school.
 It had an open doughnut-shaped design with "open classrooms," and was a model school for new teaching settings.

 In 1994, the original 910-student building, which did not meet current safety standards, was demolished.
 A new $20 million 1,200-seat building with a more traditional style was reconstructed on the same site by Cochran, Stephenson and Donkevoet.
 The new building, which opened in 1996, replicates the open design, with a central "main street", and halls surrounding it and a bridge across the second floor.